Determinism (The understanding here)

 - Or do we have a choice between what feels right, to what feels wrong within the moment?

-There is evidence of both, could both be true?
+There’s evidence of both, could both be true?
 We know fate isn’t a forgone conclusion (until it is), because the outcome is dependent on chance.
 Do people interact with others with their feelings, or logic?

-Which leaves me with this question…
+Which leaves me to this question…